 These trees provide food and shelter for wildlife.
 Birds use the plant for nesting and cover, and when in bloom, the nectar attracts bees, butterflies, and other pollinating insects.

-While it grows all around the world, it’s believed to originate in the Chihuahuan Desert, making it a southwest native.
+While it grows all around the world, it originates in the Chihuahuan Desert, making it a southwest native.

 Why I Like This Plant